Sissy Christidou

-Sissy Theodosia Christidou (Σίσσυ Θεοδωσία Χρηστίδου; born September 12, 1980) is a Greek TV hostess, journalist, youtuber, actress and ex-fashion designer.
-After she finished her acting studies on Higher Drama School of Giorgos Theodosiadis, she made her television debut as TV hostess of TV 100 daytime talk show C Throu in 2001.
-Right after she decided to study journalism and mass media.
+Theodosia (Sissy) Christidou (Σίσσυ Θεοδωσία Χρηστίδου; born September 12, 1980) is a Greek TV presenter, journalist, actress, YouTuber and ex-fashion designer.
+After she finished studying acting at the G.Theodosiadis Drama School of Athens, she made her television debut as a TV hostess of the TV 100 daytime talk show C Throu in 2001.
+She has also studied journalism and mass media.

-She gained fame as a co-host on different popular greek morning television shows as Beautiful World in the Morning (2005-2008), In a really good mood (2008-2011) and Breakfast ANT1 (2011-2012).
-In 2013 she entered fashion industry with her own fashion brand sissychristidou.com.
-In 2017 she made her own YouTube channel sharing different part of her life.
-In 2018 she came back on TV hosting her own weekeend morning television talk show Come one, Smile! with Sissy Christidou.
-From 2021 she hosts the weekend morning television talk show Smile Again with Sissy Christidou on MEGA.
+She gained fame as a co-host on different popular Greek morning television shows such as, Beautiful World in the Morning (2005-2008), In a really good mood (2008-2011) and Breakfast ANT1 (2011-2012).
+In 2013, she entered the fashion industry with her own fashion brand sissychristidou.com.
+In 2017, she made her own YouTube channel sharing different parts of her life.
+In 2018, she came back on TV hosting her own weekend morning television talk show, Come one, Smile! with Sissy Christidou.
+From 2021, she hosts the weekend morning television talk show Smile Again with Sissy Christidou on MEGA.

 Early life

 Theodosia Christidou was born on 12 September 1980, in Thessaloniki, Thodoris Christidis, a bank employee, and Mina Christidou, a housewife.
 She has a younger brother, named Giannis.

-She graduated the Music High School of Thessaloniki in 1998.
-After she finished school she started studying acting and theatre on Higher Drama School of Giorgos Theodosiadis in Thessaloniki from she graduated on 2001 to start her career as an actress.
+She graduated from the Music High School of Thessaloniki in 1998. Τhen, she studied acting at the G. Theodosiadis Drama School of Athens, from which she graduated in 2001.
+She also studied journalism, at the Ergastiri Epagelmatikis Demosiographias, in Athens.

 Career

 Television debut, moving in Athens and new studies in journalism (2001-2005)

-After she finished her acting studies she started taking part on different castings as an actress but very soon she decided not to pursue a career.
-In September of 2001 she made her television debut as hostess of TV 100 daytime talk show C Throu next to Christina Kanataki.
-At the same time she was hosting a daytime show as a radio producer on ANT1 Radio Thessaloniki.
-The two shows run for only one season and stopped on summer of 2002.
+After she finished her acting studies, she started taking part at different castings as an actress but very soon she decided not to pursue a career in this field.
+In September 2001, she made her television debut as hostess of TV 100 daytime talk show C Throu next to Christina Kanataki.
+At the same time, she was hosting a daytime show as a radio producer on ANT1 Radio Thessaloniki.
+The two shows ran for only one season and stopped in summer of 2002.

-In September of 2002 she moved to Athens where she started working as a bank employee in ABN AMRO Bank for 9 months while she started studying journalism and media on Lab of Journalism.
-Moreover she signed with Virgin FM hosting a daytime radio show every evening for two years.
-She also signed with an actors agency taking part in different popular television commercials and ads.
+In September 2002, she moved to Athens where she started working as a bank employee in ABN AMRO Bank for 9 months while she started studying journalism, at the Ergastiri Epagematikis Demosiographias.
+Furthermore, she signed with Virgin FM hosting a daytime radio show every evening for two years.
+She also signed with an actor's agency taking part in different popular television commercials and adverts.

-In 2003 she started working on television as a journalist on late night talk show of ALPHA Ola with Themos Anastasiadis.
-After a year on the team of the show, the host Themos Anastasiadis proposed her to be the new co-hostess for the season 2004/05 and she accepted.
+In 2003, she started working on television as a journalist on the late night talk show of ALPHA Ola, with Themos Anastasiadis.
+After a year on the team of the show, the host Themos Anastasiadis offered the position of co-hostess for the season 2004/05 and she accepted.